 How to take and submit pictures of your tick(s):

-Step 1) Place the tick on a white or light-colored background and make sure you have good lighting.
+Step 1) Place the tick on a light-colored background and make sure you have good lighting.
 Clear two-sided tape can be used to secure the tick to keep it in focus.

-Step 2) Move your camera or smart phone as close as possible to the tick.
-Adjust the focus so that the picture is not blurry.
+Step 2) Move your camera or smart phone close to the tick and adjust the focus and so that the picture is not blurry.
+You may need to back away from the tick and use the digital zoom on your phone or camera to get the best picture possible.

 Step 3) Take picture #1